AyushKolhe/FirstTest2023/OthersTech.md

 - what is terraform and its use
 - what is bash vs Shell.
 Simple bash/shell script example
 - create Azure account and build AKS cluster (Kubernetes)
+- Make a list if port number.
+Fir example: SSH uses 22
+- What is DR ?
+- What are Snapshots for database and virtual machines